What is a Representative Sample

 3. Leverage inclusive profiling

 The world is made up of a rich mix of people from different cultures, backgrounds, education levels, ages, genders and sexualities.
-People are complex with unique voices to be heard, so considering behaviours and demographics.
-The attributes you profile on are all important when defining a representative audience and surveying respondents.
+People are complex with unique voices to be heard.
+The attributes you profile on are all important when defining a representative sample of your audience and surveying respondents.

-Using a deeply and pre-profiled panel of respondents in your research can give you confidence in knowing your audience is inclusive and diverse.
+Using a deeply and pre-profiled panel of respondents in your research can give you confidence in knowing your audience is an inclusive and diverse representative sample.

 4. Sample for success

-Quotas and sample sizes are central to a representative online audience, and setting quotas on groups isn’t always the right way forward.
+Quotas and sample sizes are central to a representative sample of an online audience, and setting quotas on groups isn’t always the right way forward.
 For example, if you set quotas on hard-to-reach audiences, you may risk introducing bias by upweighting the opinions of one group over another.